Mohamed Farah. Photo by Patrick McGuire.

 Farah claims the same judge also offered the owner of the Rob Ford crack video help to broker a deal for the mayor’s infamous video, in exchange for keeping the judge out of the scandal.

 VICE Canada reached out to the Toronto Police about allegations that they seized a video of a crack-smoking judge during the so-called Project Traveller raids.
 The department has yet to respond.

-We also discussed the Dixon neighbourhood at length, and Farah’s own issues with the way it has been portrayed in the media.
-Farah has been well known in that neighbourhood as a force of peace and positivity, being at the helm of various community organisations that have, among other things, been fighting to establish a community centre for more than a decade.
+We also discussed the Dixon neighborhood at length, and Farah’s own issues with the way it has been portrayed in the media.
+Farah has been well known in that neighborhood as a force of peace and positivity, being at the helm of various community organizations that have, among other things, been fighting to establish a community center for more than a decade.

 What follows is our conversation with Mohamed Farah, which has been edited for length and clarity.

 VICE: So why don’t we start at the beginning.
 What was it like trying to bring the crack tape to the media?
 And how did you feel the first time you watched it?

 Mohamed Farah: People in the community knew beforehand about some of the activities he’d been involved in.
 So I wasn’t really shocked that there was a video out there.
 However, when I saw the video for the first time, it really was shocking to me.
 Just seeing it with your own eyes, seeing how he was behaving, what he was saying, that kind of stuff.

 [Rob Ford was] a city councillor in the area before he was mayor of the city.
 During his time as a city councillor, he didn’t have any initiatives or policies or anything for the community to build a recreation center or more after-school programs… And then after he became mayor, it’s been the same kind of narrative… to fight crime, war on drugs… But he’s always been involved in these kinds of [illicit] activities as well.